-Meet the Remote Modular Terminal
+Meet the Remote Modular Terminal: America's new anti-satellite weapon

-The U.S. Space Force is preparing to deploy a new type of ground-based jammer system that has been built with off-the-counter commercial components and is meant to counter threats from Russia and China according to reports.
+The Remote Modular Terminal (RMT) is a new type of ground-based low-cost jammer system that was built with off-the-counter commercial components and designed to counter threats from Russia and China according to reports.

-Known as the Remote Modular Terminal (RMT), the device can “jam enemy satellites by flooding the airwaves with competing signals,” according to Joe Sabella of The Defense Post, who added the flood of signals clogs the airwaves and disrupts communications.
+The RMT can “jam enemy satellites by flooding the airwaves with competing signals,” according to Joe Sabella of The Defense Post, who added the flood of signals clogs the airwaves and disrupts communications.

 Photo Credit: U.S. Air Force By Capt.
 Charles Rivezzo